calebcarlin/Transire/doc/source/angle_search.rst

 .. module:: source.angle_search

-The Twist Angle Search
+The Rotation Angle Search
 ======================

-Class for generating interface structures by rotating one crsytal around the z-axis relative to the other crystal.
+Class for generating interface structures by rotating one crsytal relative to the other crystal or symmetrically rotating both.
 This class can be used in a combination of three ways:

     1) Calculate the energy of each new configuration and return the configuration with the lowest energy per interface area